 If you had written a blog post titled “my favorite makeup” you’re going to have a lot harder of a time trying to sell your affiliate links because suddenly your blog post isn’t catering to any specific search terms anymore.

 Another example: if I go to Google and search for the best chew toy for dogs, if I come across a blog post that details some of the best chew toys for dogs, I’m most likely going to click on the links and order one!

 As you can see, SEO makes it incredibly easy to sell through your affiliate links on autopilot.
-This is why SEO is so helpful and why I highly recommend my free SEO training.
+This is why SEO is so helpful and why I highly recommend my free SEO training; sign up below: